 - Don’t forget to use the insights to see how your ad does.
 When you purchase a social media ad, you should be able to see how many people clicked on the post—this will help you decide if it’s a worthwhile investment to continue advertising or not.

 - Don’t buy followers.
 Many social media platforms allow you to buy followers.
-This isn’t always a great idea though.
-These followers are less likely to really be interested in what you have to offer, and less likely to engage with your posts.
+This isn’t always a great idea, though.
+These followers are less likely to really be interested in what you have to offer and less likely to engage with your posts.

 - Do promote posts to people who aren’t currently followers in order to expand your reach beyond your current followers.

-How Do I Protect My Images On Social Media?
+How to Protect Images on Social Media?

 Social media is a great marketing tool for photographers, but is it really safe to share images online?
 Images posted on social media are subject to the same dangers as any image posted online.
-It’s easy to click and download a photo, which makes it easy to steal an image off a social media network.
+It’s easy to click and download a photo, which makes it easy to steal an image of a social media network.
 But that doesn’t necessarily mean you shouldn’t share.

-- Don’t share all your images from one collection – Leave a few photos that haven’t made it online, so you know that they don’t appear anywhere else.
+- Don’t share all your images from one collection Leave a few photos that haven’t made it online, so you know that they don’t appear anywhere else.

-- Copyright your photos if you stand to lose money from image theft.
-Copyrighting an image is simpler and cheaper than you may think and it’s the only way to really recover lost income through the legal system.
+- Copyright your photos If you stand to lose money from image theft.
+Copyrighting an image is simpler and cheaper than you may think, and it’s the only way to really recover lost income through the legal system.
 It’s still illegal to steal and image that isn’t copyrighted, but few lawyers would touch a case about a stolen photo that didn’t file for copyright.

-- If you really don’t want an image stolen, don’t share it – If having an image spread around the web would ruin an upcoming photo book, for example, don’t share it.
+- If you really don’t want an image stolen, don’t share it If having an image spread around the web would ruin an upcoming photo book, for example, don’t share it.
 Watermarks help, but even those can be removed.

 Finally, all your social media efforts should work to help shape your brand as a whole.
 It’s easy to get caught up in social media and share posts that don’t reflect what your brand represents.

-- Have a clear idea of your brand.
-Of course, you need to know what your brand is in order to use social media to promote your brand.
+- Have a clear idea of your brand Of course, you need to know what your brand is in order to use social media to promote your brand.
 Start by looking at the style of images you shoot—photojournalistic or formal?
 Landscapes or portraits?
 Is your brand more professional, or more fun?
 Jot these things down and keep them in mind as you write social media posts.

-- Avoid sharing controversial posts.
-It’s a great idea to share posts generated by other social media profiles, but avoid sharing the ones that are controversial.
+- Avoid sharing controversial posts It’s a great idea to share posts generated by other social media profiles but avoid sharing the ones that are controversial.
 Would you really want to lose a customer because your political opinions don’t quite mesh?
 Stay away from controversial topics.

-- Share the images that reflect your brand the most.
-Think before you share and make sure each post represents your brand as a whole.
+- Share the images that reflect your brand the most Think before you share and make sure each post represents your brand as a whole.
 If you’re a portrait photographer and you shot a few product photos for your friend but don’t plan on adding that to your business, don’t share the photos.
 They aren’t going to help you get more business, and they don’t contribute to building your brand as a whole.